Themed birthday parties on a budget

 – Hang-out time in the basement. (children enjoy free time before starting activities)

-– Take individual shots as guests arrive, based on theme. (ensures everyone is in a picture)
+– Take individual shots as guests arrive, based on a theme. (ensures everyone is in a picture)

 Cost of picture props: a few pieces of paper and ink